 ASSOCIATED ASSESSMENT CRITERIA

-- Contributions are made to the ‘close-out’ recommendations and/or lessons learned during the project in accordance with experiences and agreed with procedures.
+• Contributions are made to the ‘close-out’ recommendations and/or lessons learned during the project in accordance with experiences and agreed procedures.

 Development of the competencies may be through a combination of informal and formal learning, self-learning, training programs and work-based application.
-Providers should conduct the diagnostic and formative assessment.
-Formative, continuous and diagnostic assessments should also take place in the workplace.
+Providers should conduct diagnostic and formative assessment.
+Formative, continuous and diagnostic assessments should also take place in the work place.
 The learner should be able to assess him or herself and determine readiness for a summative assessment against this Qualification.

 Learning, teaching and assessment are inextricably linked.
 Whenever possible, the assessment of knowledge, skills, attitudes and values shown in the unit standards should be integrated.